nwillc/snipgo/README.md

 Playing around with a Go and curses based program to manage my snippets.
 A terminal version, in Go of my KSnip project.

 ![UI](./snipgo.png)

-# TODO

- - Improve menubar to fix selection issues using TextView
- - Implement the Preferences page